Atlantic County Animal ShelterPlease call or stop by the shelter and check out all the wonderful cats and dogs anxiously awaiting loving homes!!

 Residents are urged to vaccinate their pets early in the year to ensure timely compliance with municipal licensing requirements.

 Who We AreThe Atlantic County Animal Shelter was developed as a regional response to the needs of local municipalities for an animal control shelter.
 The Animal Shelter operates with a small staff and volunteers who care for the animals and help to find them forever homes.
 The shelter offers educational programs.
 Schools and organizations are welcome to tour the facility and meet our staff.

 Adopting a FriendBefore you can adopt a pet from our facility, you must first come in and meet with the animal you are interested in adopting.
 No applications will be taken by phone!
 You must also provide proof of home ownership or a copy of your lease stating that you are allowed to have a pet in your place of residence.
 All persons living in the home must do a controlled visit with the animal you are interested in adopting.
 If you see the no children symbol listed by one of our featured pets, this simply means the animal cannot be placed in a home with children 5 years old or younger.
 Also, if you own a dog and you wish to adopt a dog from us, you must bring your dog to our shelter to do a controlled visit.
-Adoption fees are $65.00 for cats and kittens and $90.00 for dogs and puppies.
-Adoption fees include spay or neutering, vaccines, worming, canine heartworm test, feline leukemia and fiv test, a numbered ear tattoo, a shelter tag and a voucher for a free veterinary visit good for 7 days from the day you take your new pet home.
-Microchipping is also available for an extra $20.00 fee.
+Adoption fees are $85.00 for cats and kittens, $42.50 for each additional cat and kitten and $110.00 for dogs and puppies.
+Adoption fees include spay or neutering, a microchip, vaccines, de-worming, canine heartworm test, feline leukemia and fiv test, a numbered ear tattoo, a shelter tag and a voucher for a free veterinary visit good for 7 days from the day you take your new pet home.
 You can also bring your pet from home to be microchipped for a fee of $30.00, just call the shelter for an appointment.
-We are now offering new adopters 2 free dog training sessions which are held at the shelter, just let us know you are interested and we will schedule you in the next available time slot!
+We offer new adopters 2 free dog training sessions which are held at the shelter, just let us know you are interested and we will schedule you in the next available time slot!

 Volunteering and DonationsVolunteers must be 18 years of age.
 If you are interested in helping to exercise and socialize the many animals we have for adoption, just stop in during opening hours and fill out a volunteer request form or e-mail Terry at email@example.com.
 Donations are always welcome.
 If you would like to donate to the many homeless animals we have, call the shelter and we will provide you with a list of items the animals could use.
 Donations are tax deductible.

 Come Visit Us!If you would like to visit our shelter, please call (609)485-2345 and we will gladly guide you to our awesome facility.
 The shelter is open 7 days a week from 1-4 except on Tuesdays, which the hours are 1-3.